fbpx Download Search Left Arrow Right Arrow Down Arrow Close Play Button Facebook Instagram linkedin Icon Cloud 1 Icon Cloud

 Community batteries can be connected ‘in front of the meter’ to the electricity network; that is, they are located outside of your home or property and connected to the local network as a standalone unit.
 A community battery would typically be located at the street level close to where electricity is being consumed and generated.

 Community batteries can be owned by electricity distribution businesses or third parties such as community energy groups, electricity retailers, and private investors.
+Many batteries trade electricity by buying and selling from the market, and therefore, many batteries (especially if they are larger), will be operated in a way to generate revenue.
+The owner and operator of the batteries can be the same or separate parties.

 • Reduces solar waste.
 Solar PV generates most of its energy during the middle of the day when the sun is shining, but when electricity is often in lowest demand.
 By absorbing excess solar energy that is generated during the day and exported to the grid, the battery makes this energy available for the evening peak, and makes use of energy which would otherwise be wasted.